Tanific/frontend-frameworks-ca/README.md

-# Noroff Front-end Frameworks Course Assignment
+# Frontend Frameworks - eCom Store

 ![bilde](https://github.com/user-attachments/assets/e63861ca-2705-4074-8a82-09457c9bbee6)

+This is my submission for Noroff's front-end development course - Frontend Frameworks

-## Goal
+## Description

+### About the project
 The goal of this assignment is to apply knowledge of React to build an eCom store;
 You are tasked with build out the following pages for an eCom store:
 - Homepage
 - Individual product page